 Well, it’s January.
-Or, should we call it, Repentuary- the month we repent for all of our (real or perceived) food sins of the previous weeks, months, years?
+Or, should we call it, Repentuary- the month we repent for all of our so called food sins of the previous weeks, months, years?

 Around the world, people have turned over a new leaf.
-Whatever you want to call it…a regime…a cleanse…a detox…a new kick… it always goes the same way.
-Rid the shelves of junk and fill them with healthier alternatives.
+Whatever you want to call it…a regime…a cleanse…a detox…a new kick… it always goes the same way; rid the shelves of junk and fill them with healthier alternatives.
 Yesterday I chucked the cheezies and added hemp hearts and organic cacao for an Avocado Chocolate Breakfast Trifle recommended by Jamie Oliver in Saturday’s Globe.
-Sounds like dessert to me but, hey, Jamie says it will provide a healthy start to the day.
+Sounds like dessert to me but, hey, Jamie says it will provide a healthy start to the day and who am I to doubt?
 And, all you do is throw everything in a food processor!

 This new hemp heart/cacao approach to eating is not to say that the cheezies won’t make another appearance in my pantry, of course.
 Just, not for now.
 We all know that most “new kicks” don’t last long and being a chef for the last thirty-odd years, I have seen lots of food trends come and go.

 I teach cooking students that food is like the fashion industry.
-Certain foods are in style and others not.
+Certain foods are in style this year, while others become passé.
 When I started cooking for a living, quiche was the new thing.
-Then there was a movement against the quiche.
-Remember the book “Real men Don’t Eat Quiche?”
-Once kiwis were all the rage, then kiwis were soooo yesterday.
+Then there was a movement fiercely opposed to the quiche.
+There was even a book entitled “Real men Don’t Eat Quiche.”
+Kiwis were all the rage, then kiwis were soooo yesterday.
 And, so it goes.
-But, in my early cooking days, I don’t remember there being quite the same vehemence around our food choices or what has now become the good/bad dichotomy that is such a big part of eating these days.
+But, in my early cooking days, I don’t remember there being the dogmatic approach to food choices, or what has now become the good/bad dichotomy, that is such a big part of eating these days.